natalieagus/50005/docs/Programming Assignment/pa2/03-submission.md

 ### Grade breakdown

 Here's the breakdown of PA2 assessment, based on each feature:
-1. Task 1 (3%): Authentication Protocol
+1. Task 1 (2%): Authentication Protocol
 2. Task 2 (2%): Confidentiality Protocol 1 (CP1)
 3. Task 3 (2%): Confidentiality Protocol 2 (CP2)
 4. Following given protocols closely (1%)
+5. Presence of reasonable test cases, both integration and unit test (1%)
-5. Able to answer at least 2 out of 3 question given about the code submitted (2%)
+6. Able to answer at least 2 out of 3 question given about the code submitted (2%)
-6. Incorporate attempts to support sustainability and inclusivity (**failure** to do so results in -3%)
+7. Incorporate attempts to support sustainability and inclusivity (**failure** to do so results in -3%)

 **Total maximum PA2 grades: 10%**.